 One last issue that ties into this topic involves a verse that has come to my mind again and again lately.
 In Matthew 11:30, Jesus tells people to come to Him for rest.
 He says, “For My yoke is easy and My burden is light.”
 Think about it.
 How many things in our lives seem to control us (when it comes to time)?
 How much pressure are we under to get everything done, to make everyone happy, and to fulfill all our obligations?
 We can even start to feel guilty when we try to squeeze in a little rest for our bodies and minds.

 But what if we removed all those mental yokes that have a hold on us except for one?
 The Lord Jesus Christ.
 What if we decided that we would be concerned about one thing alone: pleasing God?
 That’s it.
 Everything else, we give to God (1 Peter 5:7).
 How much more peace we would have with just one concern for our whole life?
 How much lighter our loads?

 Pray for a Cookie Pan Life

 I don’t know about you, but my tray has been sectioned for so long, a blank sheet will take some getting used to.
 But God is merciful and gracious.
 He can change our will to match His own and help us in ways we never imagined.
 With His grace, we can live a cookie pan life, wholly pleasing to Him.
 With His guidance, we can truly redeem the time.

 Speaking of Matthew 11:30, check out my new favorite song by Jack Cassidy: Let Go, Let God.

 Do you like analogies?
 Try reading It’s Not the Machine That Makes Us Clean.
 It’s an article that compares a dishwasher to aspects of the Christian life.
 Or, try Born Again: All About That Butterfly Life.
-An article about being born again using the analogy of metamorphosis of caterpillar to butterfly.
+An article about being born again uses the analogy of the metamorphosis of a caterpillar to a butterfly.
 Or, Check out my YouTube Channel where I will read all my posts to you while you do something else.